phetsims/phet-info/checklists/delete_repo_checklist.md

 - [ ] If not confident about some of the above questions/advice, bring it to a dev meeting
 - [ ] Create a delete/archive repo github issue in? (perhaps in tasks)
 - [ ] Inform the dev team to delete their local copy (perhaps put a checklist of developers in the github issue)
-- [ ] If issues crop up put them in the associated github issue and inform the dev responsible for deletion
+- [ ] If issues crop up they should be documented in the associated github issue for the dev responsible for deletion
 - [ ] The repo should be removed from active-repos, ideally a few minutes before archiving/deleting (so automated processes don't try to pull it)
-- [ ] In general, removing the repo shouldn't break much, if empty rows in CT are a concern restart CT
+- [ ] In general, removing the repo should not break much, if empty rows in CT are a concern,restart CT

 We should explicitly state whether something needs to be done to delete the directory from aqua, build-server, and phettest, or whether these directories get automatically deleted, or just hang around forever with no consequences

 - [ ] If archiving, update the README file